Keeper is fanatical about credential security and data protection

 BreachWatch is 100% built by Keeper with the use of SpyCloud data feeds, but Keeper never sends any data to third parties.

-Keeper BreachWatch Model Keeper BreachWatch Model
+Keeper BreachWatch Model

-Domain Scanning
+Domain scanning

 BreachWatch customers download a list of domains that have been breached and perform the checking locally.

-Username and Password Scanning
+Username and password scanning

 Client devices connect to BreachWatch and upload a list of hashed usernames (or passwords) along with a client-selected, random identifier (separate identifiers for the username- and password-checking services).
 These password hashes are processed on upload with HMAC using a hardware security module (HSM) and a secret key stored in the HSM marked as non-exportable (meaning the HSM will only process the HMAC locally and the key cannot be extracted).
 These HMAC'd inputs (usernames or passwords) are compared against the breach datasets which have been processed with the same HMAC and key.
 Any matches are reported to the client device.
 Any values that don't match are stored alongside the client's anonymized ID.